cdot65/paloaltonetworks-automation-examples/python/airuntime-security-batch/PRD.md

   - Export detailed results to JSON
   - Include scan IDs and report IDs
   - Timestamp all results
+  - Retrieve and display scan results in tabular format (implemented)

 ### Additional Features